adrianobnu/adrianobnu/README.md

 I'm passionate about performing upgrades, mapping improvements, solving performance issues, rewriting codes and creating POC's (Prove of Concepts) to test new approaches, in addition to assiduously following the releases of <a href='https://laravel.com/'>Laravel ecosystem</a> products and new versions of <a href='https://www.php.net/'>PHP</a>.

-I'm Brazilian and I've been living in Portugal since 2020.
+I'm Brazilian and a digital nomad with my wife and daughter.
 I'm also an enthusiast of remote work, as I've been working this way since 2017.

 <p align='center'>
   <a href="https://www.linkedin.com/in/adrianojr/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>